2019 Campbellfield factory fire: Investigations

 Investigations into the cause of the fire were started on 9 April, involving police, fire investigators from the Melbourne Metropolitan Fire Brigade, WorkSafe Victoria, and the Victorian Coroner.

 Initial speculations focused on the illegal or improper storage of flammable chemical waste.

 The fire began less than one day after Victorian Environment Protection Authority authorities inspected the factory, and fifteen days after the factory had its license revoked for storing three times as much waste as it was permitted.
-The EPA's inspection on 4 April discovered 300,000 litres of chemicals inside.
+EPA's inspection on 4 April discovered 300,000 litres of chemicals inside.

 EPA executive director Damian Wells said the factory contained "highly flammable materials".

-The EPA has begun an independent review into its systems and processes for dealing with toxic waste.
+EPA has begun an independent review into its systems and processes for dealing with toxic waste.

+Legal pursuit

+On 23 June 2023, the court hearing occurred at the County Court of Victoria.
+Bradbury Industrial Services received a fine of $2.9 million.
+Due to the company being in liquidation, the fine won't be paid.